Juliet Small discusses the school's plan to increase teachers' knowledge of Pasifika cultures to better meet the needs of their students.

 Build Pasifika knowledge

-A couple of years ago, the chairperson at the time, Chris Barnett, Joanne Howe (who was the past principal here), and I were formatting the strategic plan.
+A couple of years ago, the chairperson at the time, the past principal and I were forming the strategic plan.
 The challenge was around how we were going to better meet the needs of our students.
 One of the changes that Oranga set was to increase teachers' knowledge about Pasifika cultures.

 And flippantly one of us said, "We need to visit other schools", and then it was, "We need to visit other schools in other cities" and then, "We could go to Samoa".
 So all of a sudden it became quite apparent what our journey was.
 And the result of that was a trip to Samoa as, at that time, our Samoan population at the school was the greatest at 22 percent.

 It's quite hard to find out about Pasifika culture, or specifically about Samoan culture.
 I've been at Oranga School eight years, and in that time I could never understand (and this is an illustration of how mono-cultural we can be) why the children would come into the classroom in the morning and give me flowers and they'd be little flowers with no stalk.
 So I always put them in a glass of water or a vase.
 And it took me four years before I realised that the flower was for behind my ear.
 It's such a simple illustration of how we all see things so differently.
 So as a staff, how do you take a step towards someone else's culture?

 We went to Samoa, because Samoa is where Samoan culture and language is rich and alive, and we were able to find out about the structure of villages over there and how people react with each other and go back to the roots of the culture.

 As part of the planning process, Dr Airini, General Manager of the Faculty Pasifika at the Auckland College of Education, worked with us on a research project.
 She came in and interviewed teachers before we went, and talked to us about what our expectations were – what we thought we might see and what really was the point of going.